The difference between geocoding and geosearch

 Software developers have an array of different tools at their disposal to build location based services.

+Make sure you use the right tool for the right job.
 You will be frustrated if you try to use a screwdriver as a hammer.

 (the OpenCage office) is converted to the coordinates

 Paris, France.
 Geosearch is often encountered in, as the name suggests, a search form, where it is provided via an "autosuggest" or "type-ahead" tool to help users enter correct geographic input.
 You can test our geosearch offering on our geosearch demo page.
 Learn more about geosearch in our detailed geosearch guides.

 We recently launched a geosearch service.
 If you need a location autocomplete for forms or maps, please give it a try.